We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 What Does Growing Zones Mean?

-The growing zone is basically the area in which a plant will thrive.
-While you can try to grow kratom in various regions across the nation this does not mean you are going to be successful.
-Once you know your growing zones you will be able to establish how to grow your kratom, whether that is indoors or outdoors.
+The growing zone is the area in which a plant will thrive.
+While you can try to grow kratom in various regions nationwide, this does not mean you will be successful.
+Once you know your growing zones, you can establish how to grow your kratom, whether indoors or outdoors.

 shop kratom